 Goatheads are a tough adversary.
-Depending on weather conditions, from the time it first sprouts, a goathead vine can begin forming flowers and then thorns within 15 to 25 days.
+A goathead vine can begin forming flowers and then thorns within 15 to 25 days.

-Left unchecked the plant continues to grow to over ten feet in diameter and can drop hundreds of goathead thorns during the growing season.
+Left unchecked the plant can grow 10+ feet in diameter and drop hundreds of thorns.

 Each goathead has five thorns which holds two to four seeds.
-The thorns are capable of puncturing bicycle tires, sticking in shoes or dog paws.
-The seeds can survive 5+ years in the ground before sprouting.
+The thorns puncture bicycle tires and stick in shoes and dog paws.
+Seeds spread in the neighborhood and can survive 5+ years in the ground before sprouting.